 A Special Opportunity Daily Dove Permit is a type of limited entry permit that is required in order for an adult and a youth (under age 16) to participate in one hunt on a designated dove field.
-The adult and youth must share a single bag limit, unless the youth permit option is purchased along with the adult’s Daily Dove Permit.
-Click "Application Worksheet" at the bottom of this page for specific dove fields and dates.
+The adult and youth may each possess their own daily bag limits.

 Dove hunting opportunities are in high demand, but are often hard to find.
 That's why the FWC is proud of its successful efforts to deliver great dove hunting opportunities at sites throughout the state.
 The friendly social atmosphere surrounding dove hunts is the perfect setting for friends and family, including youngsters, to hunt together.

-- Requirements: There are no requirements in order to apply for this permit.
-Children age 15 that will turn 16 before or during the hunts must apply for and receive an Adult Daily Dove Permit to participate in the hunt.
+- Requirements: There are no requirements to apply for this permit.
+Children age 15 that will turn 16 before or during the hunts must apply for and receive a Daily Dove Permit to participate in the hunt.

-- Exemptions: If you have a lifetime hunting or lifetime sportsman license issued prior to July 1, 1998, and are successful in the random drawing, you will be exempt from the permit fee.
-You must still pick up your free permit before the deadline or it will be forfeited and issued in Phase II.
+- Exemptions: Those applicants who hold a lifetime hunting or lifetime sportsman license issued prior to July 1, 1998 and are successful in the random drawing will be exempt from the permit fee.
+The permit must still be claimed by the dealine.

-- Restrictions: You may submit one Special-Opportunity Daily Dove Permit application and are limited to one Special-Opportunity Daily Dove permit in Phase I. You may obtain additional permits in Phase II, but no more than one Special-Opportunity Daily Dove permit per hunt.
-Successful Phase I applicants must purchase their permit by the deadline, or it will be forfeited and issued in Phase II.
+- Restrictions: Hunters may submit one application and receive up to one permit in Phase I. Hunters may obtain additional permits in Phase II, but no more than one Special-Opportunity Daily Dove permit per hunt.

 - Preference Points: There are no preference points for this permit type.